Praqma/git-artifact/README.md

 Git normally stacks the history hence you cannot delete commit in the middle of the history. `git-artifact` make a "horizontal" history - i.e the commits are not stacked on top of each other, but next to each other.

-The history is basically like this:
+The history of git-artifact workflow can basically look like this:

 ``` mermaid
 %%{init: {